 - The accreditation report will be presented during a CFAI public hearing in spring or summer.
-Your agency head, accreditation manager, and team leader will appear before CFAI as they render a vote on granting accredited status
+Your agency head, accreditation manager, and team leader will appear before CFAI as they complete the verification and validation process and render a vote on granting accredited status.

 Become and remain an Accredited Agency

-- After CFAI votes to grant your agency accredited status, celebrate (for a bit).
-Accreditation is valid for a five year period.
+- After CFAI grants your agency accredited status, celebrate (for a bit).
+Accreditation is valid for a five-year period.